tolgaozgun/gdsc-discord-bot/README.md

 ## Acknowledgments

-A special thanks to all the contributors and the GDSC Turkey community for supporting the Generative AI for Developers Learning Path program.
+A special thanks to all the contributors and the GDSC Turkiye community for supporting the Generative AI for Developers Learning Path program.